Skip to main content

 • Honest about what professional service adds and where DIY is enough.

-• Reach Paladin at (864) 816.7658 for a same-week appointment.
+• Reach Paladin at (864) 816-7658 for a same-week appointment.

 Paladin pest guide

-Why is this an Upstate-specific problem?
+Why is rodent entry points an Upstate-specific problem?

 What this means for your home